gioui-plugins/gio-plugins/safedata/README.md

 - [Darwin] You must sign your app.
 - [Darwin] Credentials are visible cross-application after user authorization.
-- [Android] Credentials may lose after app uninstall or update.
+- [Android] Credentials may lost after app uninstall or update.
 - [Windows] Large data is split into multiple credentials, due to maximum size for each credential.
 - [Windows] Credential Storage have a very low capacity, preventing from storing large data or too many credentials.
 - [Windows] Credentials are visible cross-application, without restrictions.